Explore UCD

 This advanced level module critically examines how EU competition law governs particular actions of private market actors.
 It considers the rationale behind EU competition law and how this area of law fits in to the EU's economic order and philosophy.
 It explores and critiques the substantive and institutional dimensions of TFEU Articles 101 (governing, amongst other things, cartels between firms) and 102 (governing abuses of dominant market positions).
 This module additionally considers the relationship between national and EU competition law, as well as the institutions active in enforcing EU competition law at national and EU levels.

-Students are expected to study not only the prescribed materials but, in addition, to engage in independent research.
-Active and informed participation in classroom debates is expected.
+It is important to emphasise that students are expected to study not only the considerable quantity of prescribed materials but, in addition, to engage in researching independently other scholarly sources in order to offer informed insights.

 About this Module